shipcloud/shipcloud-for-woocommerce/readme.txt

 8. Adjust sender and/or receiver addresses base on your current use case

 == Changelog ==

+= 1.4.0 =
+* Added: Support for shipcloud package types
+* Added: Phone number for sender and receiver address.
+* Fixed: Use `wc_format_decimal` to sanitize numeric inputs.

 = 1.3.2 =
 * Fixed: Correctly explode street numbers with digits in the street name